Hour-long pre-game show airs at 9am in Columbus on WBNS-10TV and statewide on FOX Sports Ohio

 It's easy to see why he was the No. 1 choice of the search committee.

-Meyer has already won two national championships - in 2006 and 2008 with the University of Florida - and no less than three national coach of the year honors, including The Sporting News honor in 2003 and the Eddie Robinson and Home Depot Coach of the Year awards, respectively, in 2004.
+Meyer had already won two national championships -- in 2006 and 2008 with the University of Florida -- and four national coach of the year honors, including The Sporting News honor in 2003 and the Eddie Robinson, Woody Hayes and Home Depot Coach of the Year awards, respectively, in 2004.

 He was 65-15 in his six seasons at Florida with the two national titles, two Southeastern Conference championships and three 13-win seasons, including consecutive 13-win seasons in 2008 and 2009 to become the first coach ever to accomplish that feat.

-"I am honored and humbled by the opportunity to return to Ohio State," said Meyer upon being hired.
+"I am honored and humbled by the opportunity to return to Ohio State," Meyer said during his initial press conference.
 "This University and the state of Ohio have enormous meaning to me.
 My duty is to ensure that Ohio State's football program reflects and enhances the academic mission of the institution.
 I am part of it, I believe in it, and I will live it."

-It was during his time as a Buckeye - Ohio State won a Big Ten title in 1986 and 1987 was Bruce's final season as coach - that he forged a relationship with Bruce that has only been strengthened through the tests of time and change.
+It was during his time as a Buckeye when he forged a relationship with Bruce that has only been strengthened through the tests of time and change.

-"My relationship with him [Earle] is extremely close, second only to my father," Meyer said during the news conference to announce his hiring at Ohio State...17 days after his father, Bud, passed away.
+"My relationship with Coach Bruce is extremely close, second only to my father," Meyer said during the news conference to announce his hiring at Ohio State...17 days after his father, Bud, passed away.